splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 Grace period
 ------------------

-The grace period for receiving and processing duplicated metrics at no additional cost lasts 6 months, starting with the release of the Java agent version 2.4.0 on June 6, 2024 and ending on December 31, 2024.
+The grace period for receiving and processing duplicated metrics at no additional cost lasts 6 months, starting with the release of the Java agent version 2.4.0 on June 6, 2024 and ending on January 6, 2025.

 Migration support is available for 12 months after the release of version 2.4.0 and will be deprecated after 18 months.